 Many contractors who do not have a proper cost management software in place report to Varicon that they duplicate the same information up to 5 to 6 times across different systems – paper-based documentation on the jobsite, purchase orders and correspondence with suppliers, excel-based tracking sheets, monthly reports, accounting and estimating software are just some of the examples where contractors are manually transferring information.

-As well as this direct cost that your company must bear, each duplication of information creates an opportunity for human error and delays the transfer of information to the people who depend on it to run your business effectively and profitably.
+In addition t this direct cost that your company must bear, each duplication of information creates an opportunity for human error and delays the transfer of information to the people who depend on it to run your business effectively and profitably.

 Actions you can take today: review all of your systems and how they connect to each other.
 Where possible, eliminate paper-based systems and replace them with digital systems.
 Ideally digital systems to be used on the jobsite should be simple and easy to use for field-based employees and accessible on mobile phones and tablets.
 Among systems to review are: